What happens at CPAC? When and where the conference takes place

 Related video: The five most bizarre lines from CPAC 2023

-The Conservative Political Action Conference gathers for a rightwing, woke-bashing, conspiracy theory-pushing, and red meat-throwing jamboree three times a year, usually in February, March, and July.
+The Conservative Political Action Conference (CPAC) gathers three times a year, usually in February, March and July, and can always be relied upon to serve up a woke-bashing, conspiracy theory-pushing, red meat-throwing jamboree.

-The next instalment is set to take place at the Gaylord National Resort & Convention Center in Maryland just outside Washington DC between 21 and 24 February.
+The latest instalment is taking place right now at the Gaylord National Resort & Convention Center in Maryland, just outside Washington DC, running from 21 to 24 February.

-One of the top speakers to join the conference this time is the eccentric, muttonchop-wearing, and chainsaw-wielding Argentinian President Javier Milei.
-Patricia Bullrich, the country’s Minister of National Security, is also set to speak.
+One of the top speakers to join the conference this time around is the eccentric, muttonchop-wearing, chainsaw-wielding Argentinian president Javier Milei.

-CPAC Chair Matt Schlapp said in a statement that he met Mr Milei at CPAC Mexico “as he was beginning his historic campaign, and we believe he has captured the spirit of those who see the treachery of globalist elites.
+CPAC chairman Matt Schlapp explained in a statement that he met Mr Milei at CPAC Mexico “as he was beginning his historic campaign, and we believe he has captured the spirit of those who see the treachery of globalist elites.
 American patriots are rooting for him to succeed and we also like the chainsaw”.

-Mr Schlapp, who has faced several claims of sexual assault against him, has overseen a massive change at the conference, as it went from what used to be seen as establishment Republican politics to full-on Maga amid former President Donald Trump’s takeover of the party.
+Mr Schlapp has overseen a massive change at the conference, as it went from what used to be seen as establishment Republican politics to full-on MAGA amid former president Donald Trump’s takeover of the party.

-Schlapp spokesperson Mark Corallo told CNN in December: “These demonstrably false allegations are a continuation of transparent and desperate tactics by Plaintiff … to bolster his spurious claims and taint potential jurors for which Matt Schlapp will vigorously defend in court.”

 “Many of the panels focused on enforcing immigration, the former president’s main focus while he was in the White House.
 CPAC also focused intensely on targeting transgender rights.”

-Last year, a CPAC speaker, who later was found to have played a queer character in a student film, argued that “for the good of society, transgenderism must be eradicated from public life entirely – the whole preposterous ideology”.
+Last year, for instance, a CPAC speaker who later was found to have played a queer character in a student film argued that, “for the good of society, transgenderism must be eradicated from public life entirely – the whole preposterous ideology”.

-In recent years, CPAC has become an international affair with events in Mexico and Hungary, where the country’s Prime Minister Viktor Orban likened liberalism to a “virus” as he bashed rights for LGBT+ people.
+In recent years, the event has become more and more of an international affair, with events in Mexico and Hungary, where the country’s prime minister Viktor Orban likened liberalism to a “virus” as he too bashed LGBT+ rights.

-Mr Trump has often been the keynote speaker, with the last speech of the conference, during the last several years.
+Mr Trump has often been CPAC’s keynote speaker in recent years, typically taking the last speech of the conference and receiving a reliably rapturous reception, not least when he embraces the Stars-and-Stripes.

-In March last year, he made at least 23 false statements during his CPAC speech.
-CNN’s Daniel Dale noted at the time that this was “far from the total,” adding that the speech was full of “wildly inaccurate claims”.
+The former president uses the spot to speak freely and last year made at least 23 false statements during his address.

+CNN’s Daniel Dale noted at the time that that number was still “far from the total”, adding that the speech was full of “wildly inaccurate claims”.

-“This is the final battle,” Mr Trump said at the time about the 2024 race.
+Never a man to be unduly bothered by the details, Mr Trump said in that address that the 2024 presidential race represented “the final battle” for America’s soul.

+“The Republican Party was ruled by freaks, neo-cons, open border zealots and fools,” he declared of his MAGA takeover of the GOP.

-Here are some notable speakers set to appear at the conference this month.
+In addition to Mr Trump, here are some of the other notable speakers set to appear at the conference this week:

 - JD Vance – Ohio senator